-Detroit Mayor Mike Duggan made national news in March 2021 when he turned down a shipment of over 6,000 Johnson & Johnson vaccine doses stating that the citiziens of his city should “get the best”.
-The mayor was refering to the efficacy rate of the vaccine, which was reported to be about 66%.
+In March 2021, Detroit Mayor Mike Duggan made national news when he turned down a shipment of over 6,000 Johnson & Johnson vaccine doses stating that the citizens of his city should “get the best”.
+The mayor was referring to the efficacy rate of the vaccine, which was reported to be about 66%.
 In comparison, Moderna and Pfizer both reported efficacy rates of about 95% for their vaccines.

-On the surface, Duggan’s reasoning seems valid, but the scope of the three clinical trials are not comparable, meaning direct comparisons of the experiments is problematic [Irfan, 2021].
-Moreover, the Centers for Disease Control (CDC) considers a 66% efficicay rate quite good, which is why it was given emergency approval [Centers for Disease Control, 2021].
+On the surface, Duggan’s reasoning seems valid, but the scope of the three clinical trials are not comparable, meaning direct comparisons of the experimental results is problematic [Irfan, 2021].
+Moreover, the Centers for Disease Control (CDC) considers a 66% efficacy rate quite good, which is why it was given emergency approval [Centers for Disease Control, 2021].

 We consider these points in turn, beginning with scope and then efficacy.